All Episodes

 To get the special counsel, which we know Comey also did.

-And then it seems like now they're you got a group of people that think that they know better than the American people, and and they've got one two separate, you know, groups of of books, one tells the truth, and the other is for public consumption that's a lie.
+And then it seems like now you got a group of people that think that they know better than the American people, and they've got two separate groups of books.

 Well, if they have two separate books, then they're obstructing not only Congress, but they're obstructing justice.

-Uh, you know, this whole Trump Russia investigation is a case study and how personal and political bias motivated the FBI and the Department of Justice to abuse their authority to target Trump to spy on his campaign.
+You know, this whole Trump-Russia investigation is a case study in how personal and political bias motivated the FBI and the Department of Justice to abuse their authority to target Trump, to spy on his campaign.

 They broke the law in the process.

-You know, as I explained in my book, The Russia Hoax, uh James Comey's FBI department guidelines were completely violated by him and McCabe and Strzok and Page.
+As I explained in my book, The Russia Hoax, James Comey's FBI department guidelines were completely violated by him and McCabe and Strzok and Page.

 They never had the legal basis to launch the investigation.